willyiamyu/brain_state_classification_svm/README.md

 Use Support Vector Machines to identify brain state from fMRI images

 ## How to run:
-In the same directory as the test and retest data, run the python script "brain_classification.py".
+In the same directory as the test and retest data, run the iPython notebook "brain_classification.ipynb".
 You will then get an accuracy for the test images, and an accuracy for the retest images.

 ### Image Preprocessing and Feature Selection:
 - Apply a binary mask on all the images to remove background and retain brain voxels only.